100 Kinds Of Fruits And 100 Kinds Of Vegetables

 There are 100 different types of fruits listed above and this is by no means a complete list of all the fruits that are out there.
-(In fact, there are nearly 10,000 different types of apples in the world alone, so you can definitely have a lot of variety on the diet that I recommend, and I encourage you to try a fruit that you've never had before whenever the opportunity to do so presents itself.)
+(As a matter of fact, there are nearly 10,000 different types of apples in the world alone, so you can definitely have a lot of variety on the diet that I recommend, and I encourage you to try a fruit that you've never had before whenever the opportunity to do so presents itself.)

 WHAT ARE FRUITS?

-Fruits are the seed bearing (and often sweet tasting) foods produced by trees and plants.
-Most fruits begin their life as a flower and if they get pollinated they will then go through an incredible transformation and turn into fruits.
+Fruits are the seed bearing (and often sweet tasting) foods produced by trees and plants, and most fruits begin their life as a flower.
 (An apple tree for example will first produce flowers and the flowers that get pollinated by the birds and the bees will then go on to become apples.)

-Like any other life form the goal of a fruit tree is to multiply and keep the species going, so a fruit tree will produce many fruits and each one of their fruits will contain one or even hundreds of seeds inside which all have the potential to grow into another fruit tree.
+Like any other life-form the goal of a fruit tree is to multiply and keep the species going, so a fruit tree will usually produce multiple fruits each year and each one of their fruits will usually contain multiple seeds which all have the potential to grow into another tree.

-But because a fruit tree can't walk and is stationary if the fruits that it produces simply fall to the ground and stay there the seeds inside them will end up growing right underneath the mother tree, and the new generation of trees will likely die due to having to struggle and compete with each other for soil, water, and sunlight.
+But because a fruit tree is stationary and can't walk, if the fruits that it produces simply fall to the ground and stay there the seeds inside will end up growing right underneath the mother tree.
+(Which means that they will likely not survive due to having to struggle and compete with each other for soil, water, and sunlight.)

-Humans and animals on the other hand are able to travel great distances, so in order to spread their seeds far and wide fruit trees will produce good looking, good smelling, and good tasting fruits to make us to want to eat them, and in return the humans and animals will plant the fruit seeds all across the land.
-(The seeds inside of fruits are designed so that when they get swallowed by a human or an animal they will travel through the digestive track unharmed and will come out of the body still intact and encased in the fertilizer that they need to grow!)
+Humans and animals on the other hand are able to travel great distances, so in order to spread their seeds far and wide fruit trees will produce good looking, good smelling, and good tasting fruits to make us to want to eat them, and in return the fruit seeds get planted all across the land.
+(The seeds inside of fruits are designed so that if they get swallowed they can travel through the digestive track unharmed and will come out of the body still intact and encased in the fertilizer that they need to grow!)